 Another advantage of the thick straw bale walls is the ability to create niches or nooks.
 These little spaces are actually carved into the walls after the bales have been stacked, straightened and cleaned up with the string trimmer and are ideal for items you might want to highlight in your home.
 A well placed light fixture can really draw attention to these beautiful little alcoves as well.
 I use a cardboard template to mark the location of my niche on the wall.
 This speeds the process and produces uniform shapes from one niche to the next.
 It also allows me to visually inspect the proposed locations for each niche without actually cutting them into the wall.
 This is a great idea because once cut into the wall, the niche location is pretty well determined!

 There are no real limits to what you can do with a niche.
 The only “rule” I have is in regards to the depth of the niche because any hole that is cut into the wall represents a lowering of the R-value in that area.
 I keep my niche right around 6″ deep.
 The easiest way to keep track of this is to mark the bar of the chainsaw with bright paint right at 6″.
 When cutting the niche, simply keep an eye on the paint and as long as you can see the line, you know you have not cut too deep.
 Have fun with this part of the build (actually, have fun with the whole build…but you get what I mean).
 These niche can really create beautiful points of interest within the home.

-If some of the information covered in today’s lesson was beyond your current level of understanding on straw bale construction…don’t worry!
-This is likely all new which is why we present all of the material on our how to DVDs in a truly step-by-step format from start to finish.
-You can read more about our How To Guide To Building With Straw Bales (Post and Beam) here.
+If some of the information covered in today’s lesson was beyond your current level of understanding of straw bale construction…don’t worry!
+This is likely all new which is why we present all of the material in our how-to videos in a truly step-by-step format from start to finish.
+You can read more about our How-To Guide To Building With Straw Bales (Post and Beam) here.